gkovacs/gkovacs.github.com/index.markdown

 Starting Fall 2013, I will be a Computer Science PhD student at Stanford, supported by the NDSEG fellowship.

-I got my BS and MEng in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.
+I did my undergrad and masters in CS at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

 I'm interested in Human-Computer Interaction, natural languages, and educational technologies.